sciZer0/7/v/README.md

 *including Sam Altmam being the project's co-founder and  simultaneously OpenAI's CEO, earlier Y-Combinator's president and Reddit's CEO*

-is building the **biggest-ever, global, user base** — also, a global distribution system for everything.
+is building the **biggest-ever, global, user base** that might be used for promoting any global b2p project.

-This all involves creating Public Addresses of people worldwide.
+The process of building involves creating people's digital passports —  **one passport to one person** — by pic-taking people's irises with the unique device called Orb.

-The process of creating is going in a secure, privacy-preserving way, and is based on pic-taking people's irises with the unique device called Orb.
+The process is going in a secure, privacy-preserving manner where people remain **anonymous**.

 One Orb allows to create 700+ Addresses per week on average.
 The team planed to produce 50k+ devices a year and attract a necessary number of the contributors to pic-take people's irises with the Orb.

 If to scale all these metrics — keeping in mind the reputation of Sam Altmam,

-<p><i>700(Address/week)*50,000(device)*52(week/year)=1,820,000,000 (Address/year)</i></p>
+<p><i>700(identity/week)*50,000(device)*52(week/year)=1,820,000,000 (Address/year)</i></p>

-*1,820,000,000  Addresses per year*
+*1,820,000,000  identities per year*

-it becames more or less certain that the Worldcoin project might have created Public Addresses of billions of people in just some years.
+it becames more or less certain that the Worldcoin project might have created identities of billions of people in just some years.

 These Public Addresses, for example, would be absolutely-good for making various token-airdrops.